 A few items businesses should have in place are:

 Even with good plans in place, the company will still likely suffer financially.
-In order to plan for economics losses, as well as to prove the value of these losses to recover insurance, the company must understand how to identify each type of business loss and how to quantify those losses.
+In order to plan for economic losses, as well as to prove the value of these losses to recover insurance, the company must understand how to identify each type of business loss and how to quantify those losses.

 Most every business, large or small, will suffer the following damages due to business downtime:

 - Repair and replacement costs.
 Computer hardware and software that is damaged needs to be fixed or replaced.
-The more servers, workstations, and other hardware a company has on its property, the greater the cost to fix or replace the hardware.
+The more servers, workstations and other hardware a company has on its property, the greater the cost to fix or replace the hardware.
 If there are not proper backups of the software programs that run the business programs, or if the programs themselves caused the interruption, the software has to be fixed or repurchased.
 Hardware and software costs can be substantial.

 - Lost overhead expenses.
 While information systems are unable to be used, mortgages, leases, utility bills, insurance premiums, and other expenses still need to be paid.